 In August 2021, the Company entered into an employment agreement to hire a Chief Executive Officer.
 As part of this agreement, the Company issued 10,927 additional Class F member units valued at approximately \$382,000.
 The terms of the employment agreement also call for 67,224 additional restricted stock unit awards subject to the successful consummation of the Company's IPO achieving certain market capitalization milestones ranging from \$225M to \$300M, of which 33,612 is subject to a secondary public offering.
 The Company successfully completed its IPO on December 17, 2021 but failed to reach the target market capitalization milestones per the agreement.
-Since the performance condition of successfully consummating an IPO has been met, but the market condition of meeting market capitalization milestones has not been met, the probability that the market condition will be met has been factored into the fair value of the award.
-As of December 31, 2021, the fair value of the award was approximately \$21,000.
-A securities offering such as an IPO is not considered probable to occur until it's consummated.
-A secondary public offering has not been contemplated as of the date these financial statements were available to be issued.
-Under ASC 710 and ASC 718, compensation costs for awards containing performance conditions should only be recorded when considered to be probable to occur; therefore, no equity-based compensation cost was recorded in relation to the award that contains the secondary public offering condition for the year ended December 31, 2021.
+Since the performance condition of successfully consummating an IPO has been met, but the market condition of meeting market capitalization milestones has not been met, the probability that the market condition of the award was approximately \$21,000.
+A securities offering such as an IPO is not considered probable to occur until it's consummate.
+A secondary public offering has not been considered probable to occur; therefore, no equity-based compensation cost was recorded in relation to the award that contains the secondary public offering condition to the year ended December 31, 2021.